 We believe that the evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

 Opinion

-In our opinion, the annual financial report for the year ended 31 December 2021 has been prepared, in all material respects, in accordance with the requirements of the ESEF RTS.
+In our opinion, the annual financial report for the year ended 31 December 2022 has been prepared in XHTML format in all material respects.